1. Who was the founder of the autonomous state of Awadh?

 32. Which Nawab of Awadh was known for lavish patronage of Urdu poets and musicians?

-a) Saadat Khan
+A) Saadat Khan

 Explanation: He made Lucknow the center of Indo-Persian-Urdu culture.